davibelo/python-pro-bootcamp-2021/02-intermediate/00-preparing_IDE.md

 7. Remember to add .venv on .gitignore (.venv/**) project file

 8. Set code formatter on VSCode settings
-    - Choose autopep8 or black (see observation below)
+    - Choose autopep8, yapf or black (see observation below)
     > black formatter does not give you possibilites, it apply always the same rules.
     > for example: autopep8 permits you to choose how to break lines and corrects indentation
     > black will revert your break lines and make everything its way
+    > yapf acts similar to black, but the style is better than black and it has
+    > options to personalize it

 9. Set code linter on VSCode settings
     - Enable pylint, pylama or flask8 (one at time)